uvaaland/ExMD/README.md

 ### Visualization

 ## Testing <a name="testing"></a>
 The project includes several features for testing the source code.
 It has two unit testing suits, for C++ and Python, and also a style checker for C++.
+The C++ unit testing is done using Google Testing, Python unit tests are done using PyUnit, and style checking is according to Google C++ style.

 These testing features can be activated by building the project with the appropriate flags.
 From the "build" folder, type:
 * **Unit tests:**